jeffpar/lonedissent/_pages/transcripts/featured/brown1/briggs-and-davis.md

 in the world in any schools.
 They are good as individuals, and one is better than the other; but to just—that is the trouble with the doctrine of &quot;separate but equal&quot;; the doctrine of &quot;separate but equal&quot; assumes that two things can be equal. </p>
-<p>MR. JUSTICE REED: There is not absolute equality, but substantially equal, in accordance with the terms of our cases. </p>
+<p><b>MR. JUSTICE REED</b>: There is not absolute equality, but substantially equal, in accordance with the terms of our cases. </p>
-<p>MR. MARSHALL: Yes, sir; starting with Plessy the word &quot;substantial,&quot; and we say in our brief—I mean we are absolutely serious about it—that the use of the word &quot;substantial&quot; emphasizes that those cases in truth and in
+<p><b>MR. MARSHALL</b>: Yes, sir; starting with Plessy the word &quot;substantial,&quot; and we say in our brief—I mean we are absolutely serious about it—that the use of the word &quot;substantial&quot; emphasizes that those cases in truth and in
 fact amend the Fourteenth Amendment by saying that equal protection can be obtained in a substantially equal fashion, and there is nothing in the debates that will hint in the slightest that they did not mean complete equality—they said so—to raise the Negro up into the status of complete equality with the other people.
 That is the language they used. &quot;Substantial&quot; is a word that was put into